fusecodecamp2019/IntroToReact/readme.md

     );
   }
 ```
+3. Verify that the selection highlights as appropriate.

 ## 20. Set the initial state to nothing selected.
 1. In the root component set the properties we have in state to the value of undefined.
+2. Verify that all original functionality is restored.
+We are no longer "lights out" with the application.

+## CONGRATULATIONS!
+You have have fully converted the webpage completely over to React.
+The HTML for the page is a single `<div></div>` tag and React is rendering only what is needed onto the page based on user actions.

+... take a break for a few minutes.
+I have a feature addition I would like you to try and tackle when you are ready.